-The ACLS OB class (for medical professionals) is focused on recognition and adaptation of ACLS algorithms for the care of pregnant or newly delivered patients.
+This class for medical professionals is focused on recognition and adaptation of ACLS algorithms for the care of pregnant or newly delivered patients.
 The resuscitation science is based on ILCOR (International Liaison Committee on Resuscitation), so it is evidence-based and consistent with best practices.
-This class contains:

 Click each question below for its answer: